morganmayday/tayen-core/archetypes/arcanist/taskmage.md

 > fluff text here

 The taskmage's key ability is Knowledge.
-Their primary skills are Exert Will and Recall Arcane Lore and they are trained in Read Someone and Ear to the Ground.
+Their primary skills are Exert Will and Recall Arcane Lore and they receive a rank in Read Someone and Ear to the Ground.

 | Level | Abilities |
 | ----- | --------- |